DErDYAST1R/dataptr-injector/README.md

 -> https://github.com/DErDYAST1R/GDRVMapper

 [ This project was initially developed to be used with a valid MPN & Code Signing Certificate (With Cloud Storage), Made for public use now.
-With new memory API it will work ]
+If you want this to work properly write using physical memory & DTB and use my GDRVMapper ]